marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

-  In situations where a character array is intended to store a sequence of bytes with no terminating ``NUL`` such an array may be annotated with attribute :gcc-attr:`nonstring` to avoid this warning.
+  In situations where a character array is intended to store a sequence of bytes with no terminating ``NUL`` such an array may be annotated with attribute :var-attr:`nonstring` to avoid this warning.
 Such arrays, however, are not suitable arguments to functions that expect ``NUL`` -terminated strings.
 To help detect accidental misuses of such arrays GCC issues warnings unless it can prove that the use is